Genealogical processes of sequential Monte Carlo methods and other non-neutral population models under rapid mutation: Results for particular resampling schemes

 Our timescale is slightly different, obtained as the generalised inverse of coalescence probabilities in \eqref{kingman_timescale}.
 Here we present a counterexample which shows that ordering of second factorial moments in \eqref{neutral_expected_coalescence_probability} does not imply ordering of coalescence probabilities in \eqref{kingman_timescale}.
 Hence, there does not appear to be a simple way to compare the speed of coalescence between resampling schemes using our timescale.
 Our counterexample is between stratified and multinomial resampling, but systematic resampling can be substituted in place of stratified resampling in all of the computations below as well.

 Consider $N = 4$ and suppose we are tracking $n = 3$ lineages.
-Suppose that the ordered, normalised weights of each of the four available parents in the next generation are $(1 - 3z, z, z, z)$, for $z \in [0, 1/3]$.
+Suppose that the ordered, normalised weights of each of the four available parents in the next generation are $(1 - 3z, z, z, z)$, for $z \in [0, 1/3]$, and that $M(x, y) \propto 1$ so that forward and backward-in-time weights coincide.
 Figure \ref{fig:stratified} illustrates these ancestral weights, and how they line up with the four intervals used for allocating children in stratified resampling.

 Let $\bbP_M, \bbP_S, \bbE_M$, and $\bbE_S$ denote probabilities and expectations under multinomial and stratified resampling, respectively.
 Then, given the weights in Figure \ref{fig:stratified} with $z \leq 1/12$ and with $j < k \in \bbN$,